 Need a Workers’ Comp Lawyer in Columbia, SC?

-If you have been injured on the job, you may be entitled to workers’ compensation benefits, regardless of who was at fault.
+If you have been injured on the job in Columbia, SC, you may be entitled to workers’ compensation benefits, regardless of who was at fault.

 Your employer and their workers’ compensation insurance carrier are required to provide temporary benefits including wage replacement and payment of your medical expenses as you recover from an on-the-job accident, and they are required to provide permanent benefits when you suffer a partial or total disability as a result of work related injuries.